Exporting High-Quality Video With Small File Sizes In Premiere

 Match sequence settings

 We want more control over our final settings, so we will not use this function.
-Instead, the settings on the “Format” and “Bitrate Settings” tabs will be tweaked.
+Instead, we will tweak the settings on the “Format” and “Bitrate Settings” tabs.

 You will then need to decide which file format to render in.
 The most common format for online video is H.264.

 The H.264 video format is used for online video because it’s widely compatible across many devices.
-The small file sizes make the codec easily playable across different bandwidth speeds.
+The codec’s small file sizes make it easily playable across different bandwidth speeds.

-We will use H.264 standard codec for our example because of its ability to create high-quality video files with low file sizes.
+We will use the H.264 standard codec for our example because it can create high-quality video files with small file sizes.

 Choose h264 premiere pro

-Notice that there’s also the H.265 codec (HEVC), which is even more efficient at creating a small file size video in good quality.
+Notice that there’s also the H.265 codec (HEVC), which is even more efficient at creating a video with a small file size and good quality.
 The problem is that it’s still relatively new, and many media players don’t support it.

 Bitrate Settings Tab

-Now let’s adjust some settings.
+Now, let’s adjust some settings.
 One major problem with low file sizes on video tends to be “artifacting.”
-This is when there will be a lot of large visible pixels on the video.
+This is when there are many large visible pixels on the video.

-The fastest way to adjust how much data is in your file is to head down to the bitrate settings.
+The fastest way to adjust the amount of data in your file is to go to the bitrate settings.

 image 1